Sayantani Ghosh: Early life and career

 Sayantani Ghosh won the Miss Calcutta beauty pageant and found roles in Bengali films before obtaining her first television role in 2002, in the Indian soap opera Kumkum – Ek Pyara Sa Bandhan.

-After four years in that supporting role she joined the main cast of Naaginn as Amrita for two years followed by the guest role of Prosecutor Pranali Gujral on Adaalat.
-Same year, she played the lead role of Kakul Samman Chaudhary in Ghar ek sapna.
+After four years in that supporting role she joined the main cast of Naaginn – Waadon Ki Agniparikshaa as Amrita for two years.
+The Same year, she played the lead role of Kakul Samman Chaudhary in Ghar Ek Sapnaa.

+Followed by the guest role of Prosecutor Pranali Gujral on Adaalat.